Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 ## Tips, Tricks, and Traps

-- If you go for take a long shower (> 10 minutes), verify that the bathroom motion sensor sees you!
+- If you take a long shower (> 10 minutes), verify that the bathroom motion sensor sees you!
 Look for the blue light.
 - For showers longer than 20 minutes, don't forget to wave at the motion sensor once in a while.
 - Activate the Manual Override switch in the HASS screen for the powerwash vendor or other vendors using water.